Maximus (NYSE:MMS) Releases FY 2021 Earnings Guidance

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 31st.
 Investors of record on Friday, August 13th will be given a dividend of $0.28 per share.
 The ex-dividend date of this dividend is Thursday, August 12th.
 This represents a $1.12 annualized dividend and a yield of 1.31%.
 Maximus’s dividend payout ratio (DPR) is presently 33.04%.

-In other news, Director Raymond B. Ruddy sold 24,820 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
-The stock was sold at an average price of $90.87, for a total value of $2,255,393.40.
+In other news, Director Peter Pond sold 6,028 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
+The stock was sold at an average price of $81.09, for a total value of $488,810.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Raymond B. Ruddy sold 24,820 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
+The shares were sold at an average price of $90.87, for a total value of $2,255,393.40.
 Following the completion of the sale, the director now directly owns 103,648 shares of the company’s stock, valued at $9,418,493.76.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Peter Pond sold 6,028 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
-The shares were sold at an average price of $81.09, for a total value of $488,810.52.
 The disclosure for this sale can be found here.
 Insiders have sold 53,848 shares of company stock valued at $4,858,744 over the last three months.
 Insiders own 1.90% of the company’s stock.

 About Maximus